| As the sun emerges from behind

 hanging around when we will be forced to stop as soon as it gets

 dark anyway, so there is very limited travelling time.
+The piste varies from sand to rock and we

 have to re-inflate tyres for the pass I have seen on video and swore